jesse-thompson/jthompsonCubesProject/README.md

 - In app.config, form_hash is the identifier of the
 Wufoo form and is found in API Information.
+- app.comfig.template is not meant to be used in production, but is to be used as a template for holding secrets in app.config
 - Wufoo form: https://jessethompson.wufoo.com/forms/z1pdyem009hdgsr/

 <h3>Description:</h3>